SkPhilipp/concepts/README.md

 I like consistency across the board, and you the reader probably do too; For example, when you're working with a GitHub Action using semantic versioning as its tagging scheme, you'd expect that when the latest version (`v1.2.3`) gets released, that the floating tag `v1` points to it.
 Developers usually have implicit assumptions about how Git tags are used, especially for projects claiming to use semantic versioning.
-When these assumptions are broken it can lead to confusing issues.
+When these assumptions are broken it can lead to confusing issues but more importantly when these implicit rules are followed you can then build powerful automation on top of it.
 I've listed some of my assumptions;

 - the latest of `(major).(minor).(patch)` exists as `(major).(minor)` for each major & minor version.
 - the latest of `(major).(minor)` exists as `(major)` for each major version.